Tripura: Woman allegedly throws acid on husband while riding motorcycle

 Guwahati: A woman allegedly threw acid on her husband while riding on his motorcycle in West Tripura district, police reported on Thursday.

-The victim, identified as Shibaji Debbarma, a farmer, sustained burns to his face and neck and is receiving treatment at Agartala’s GBP Hospital.
+The victim, identified as Shibaji Debbarma, a farmer, sustained burns to his face and neck and is currently receiving treatment at Agartala’s GBP Hospital.
 His condition is reported to be stable.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!